Orange Springtail Care: A Comprehensive Guide to Keeping These Fascinating Creatures

 These creatures thrive in a humid environment with a relative humidity level of around 70% to 80%.

-One effective way is to mist the enclosure with dechlorinated water using a spray bottle.
+To maintain the desired humidity, you can mist the enclosure with dechlorinated water using a spray bottle.

 It is important to note that excessive moisture can lead to mold growth, which can be harmful to the springtails.